 Onomatopoeia is the creation of and rhetorical use of words that phonetically imitate or suggest the actual sound that they describe.

 Pronounced [aa – nuh – maa – tuh – pee – uh], onomatopoeia’s etymology traces back to two words in the Greek language, which suggest its meaning:

 - ‘onoma’, meaning ‘name’, and

 - ‘poiein’, meaning ‘to make’ (poem and poet have the same origin).

-As our language evolves, sometimes we create words to specifically imitate the sound they represent.
+As our language evolves, sometimes we create words to specifically imitate the natural sound they represent.